-You can even ask someone to be a mock examiner to really replicate the situation.
-Some student groups and societies have put on Mock OSCEs for students before the real exams take place to help with preparation.
-Qpercom is happy to offer a trial of our assessment platform Observe for any students who would like to stage mock OSCEs in order to make the event as realistic as possible with mock examiners scoring the OSCEs on a system that is used around the world by medical schools.
+You can even ask someone to be a mock examiner to really replicate the situation or you can particpate in a Mock OSCE online with patient actors and real examiners.
+This website allows students to participate in a Mock OSCE exam that is as realistic as possible with mock examiners scoring the OSCEs on a system that is used around the world by medical schools.

 3. Believe you are a healthcare professional

 Of course you’re not officially a doctor or a qualified medic until you pass your final exams and graduate but getting into the mindset of a doctor can help with your confidence when preparing for an OSCE.
 Embracing the well-known cliché fake it ‘til you make it can come in handy in an OSCE situation.
 And the thing is, you’re not even faking it that much as you’re in training to be the professional that you want to be, whether that’s a doctor, vet, dentist or nurse.